-In Amarillo the storm sewer drainage system generally begins at street perimeter: curbs, gutters, and driveways.
-From there, it is directed toward stormwater inlets and then through above ground and below ground storm sewer conveyances.
+In Amarillo the storm sewer drainage system generally begins at street perimeter, curbs, gutters, and driveways.
+From there, it is directed toward stormwater inlets and through above ground and below ground storm sewer conveyances.
 Eventually the runoff makes its way into the storage lakes.
-This drainage system is separate from the wastewater system, and is referred to as an MS4 which is the acronym for Municipal Separate Storm Sewer System.
+This drainage system is separate from the wastewater system, and is referred to as an MS4, an acronym for Municipal Separate Storm Sewer System.

 There are many things that citizens can do to help reduce their contribution of pollution into the storm sewer drainage system and have a positive impact on stormwater quality.

 - Apply pesticides, herbicides, and fertilizers, according the manufactures directions.

 - Dispose of floatable trash such as paper, plastic, and styrofoam in a responsible manner and in adequate containers.

 - Do not blow leaves or grass clippings onto the curbs or into the gutters.